 2026 Ballot Question

-County Council intends to pass a by-law to add the following question to the 2026 municipal election ballot:
+County Council has passed a by-law to add the following question to the 2026 municipal election ballot:

-Are you in favour of a third-party review of Council size and related ward boundary changes?
+Are you in favour of a third-party review of Council size and related ward boundaries?

 Answer options: “Yes” or “No” only